LGBTQIA+ Affirming Therapy in Delaware, Pennsylvania, & Maryland

 -

-First of all, I am so sorry that you’ve had that experience.
-I wish that wasn’t a reality for so many of my client, and I take a really proactive approach to making sure you never feel that way with me.
+While I can’t promise we will be a perfect fit, I can promise you that I take a really proactive approach to making sure you never feel judged by me.
 I operate from client-centered approach, which means you are always in control.
 I welcome feedback - both positive and negative.
-If something isn’t working, we’ll adjust together, and your comfort is always the priority.
+If something isn’t working, I truly want to talk about it so we can figure out how to adjust together.

 Please feel free to review my general FAQ page here as well for additional answers to common questions about therapy overall.